Types of Lobster

 Slipper Lobster

-The slipper lobster is a rare type of cold water lobster native to the Mediterranean sea and the eastern Atlantic Ocean.
-Varying in size from 6–12 inches, the slipper lobster is difficult to catch because it swims away from traditional lobster traps.
+The slipper lobster is a rare type of cold-water lobster native to the Mediterranean Sea and the eastern Atlantic Ocean.
+Varying in size from 6–12 inches, the slipper lobster is challenging to catch because it swims away from traditional lobster traps.

-The short season, from July to August, limits the availability of slipper lobster, which sells for $25 per pound.
+The short season, from July to August, limits the availability of slipper lobster.

 The slipper lobster’s tender meat is white with a delicate, sweet flavor and is best cooked by steaming in a basket over a pot of boiling water.